checkgpu/nearknights/README.md

 https://nearknights.com/

 ## Contracts
-Contains the NFT marketplace built on NEAR
+Contains the NFT (MultiFungible) marketplace built on NEAR
 Contains the NEAR Knights battle contracts
 Missing is the battle formulas (these are secret sauce that make the game fun)